oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 BLAS for example does not have this.
 It has a unique code for each combination of scalar and matrix type.

-With this seperation, one can add new scalar types:
+With this separation, one can add new scalar types:
  - Dual numbers
- - Measument Error tracking numbers
+ - Measurement Error tracking numbers
  - Symbolic Algebra numbers

 Without ever having to touch array code, except as a late-stage optimization.